RealEawo5/osu-BeatmapLibrary/README.md

 # osu-BeatmapLibrary

-This library returns various data about an osu!beatmap from a specified ID.
+This python library returns various data about an osu!beatmap from a specified ID.

 See 'Documentation.txt' for more info!